-Our Environment | Our People | Our Future www.southderbyshire.gov.uk The key objectives of the grant scheme are to: enhance business resilience; stimulate enterprise and innovation; enable businesses to access new markets; and, encourage green business growth.
+The key objectives of the grant scheme are to: enhance business resilience; stimulate enterprise and innovation; enable businesses to access new markets; and, encourage green business growth.

-The grant scheme aims to encourage business development and job creation by increasing private sector investment in growth-enhancing activities, through targeted support for smaller businesses to increase productivity, purchase equipment, introduce new processes or techniques, start or grow their exports, or introduce new products or services.
+The grant scheme aims to encourage business development and job creation by increasing private sector investment in growth-enhancing activities, through targeted support for small and medium-sized businesses to increase productivity, purchase equipment, introduce new processes or techniques, start or grow their exports, or introduce new products or services.
+It can also support projects that will improve energy efficiency or enable renewable energy generation and storage.